5 Steps to Lasting Solutions

 1. Accept

 Accept where you are and what has happened to you.
 Acceptance does not mean liking or bowing your head, though.
-In this context, it means acknowledging that a problem exists, that you are the victim of gang-stalking, instead of ignoring or even denying the problem because it is too much to handle emotionally.
+In this context, it means acknowledging that a problem exists, instead of ignoring or even denying the problem because it is too much to handle emotionally.

 The way I see it, whatever happens in your life, accept it, however much it hurts to do so.
 If you don’t, Freud and his demons will be coming for you one day.
 You need to acknowledge that a problem, a situation, or a thing exists before you can deal with it.
 It is that simple.